GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ../library-best-practices/glossary.md#reachability) from [entry point classes]( ../library-best-practices/glossary.md#entry-point-class).

-Entry point classes are different for the targets of checks:
+Entry point classes are different for the input of checks:
-  - **Check for a BOM**: classes in the Maven artifacts listed in the BOM
+  - **Check for a Maven BOM**: classes in the Maven artifacts listed in the BOM
-  - **Check for a project**: classes in the direct dependencies of the project
+  - **Check for a list of Maven coordinates**: classes in the Maven artifacts
-  - **Check for a list of Maven artifacts**: classes in the Maven artifacts
+  - **Check for a list of class and jar files**: classes in the list and the jar files